How To Monitor Your Symptoms And Problems

-Gathering accurate data about symptoms and problems is an essential first step in overcoming them.
-This self-help guide will teach you about symptom monitoring in CBT.
+Cognitive behavioral therapy (CBT) is evidence-based – this means we want to know as soon as possible whether it is helping or not.
+Gathering accurate data about our the symptoms and problems that are bothering us is an essential first step in overcoming them.
+This self-help guide will teach you how to monitor your symptoms effectively.

 Why do I need to monitor symptoms?

 Cognitive behavioral therapy is an evidence-based treatment.
 This means that therapists’ practice is guided by what scientific research says is most effective, but also that the course of each person’s therapy is guided by what works for them.
 One good way of knowing whether a course of therapy is working is to monitor a person’s symptoms as they change over time.
 Psychological therapists use outcome measures to monitor symptom change.